lulunac27a/java-datetime/datetime-jsp/README.md

 # Print Entered Date and Time Values in All Formats using Java Server Pages

-Enter the date and time using the form and then press the **Submit** button to see the entered date and time in all supported formats.
+Enter the date and time by using the form and then press the **Submit** button to see the entered date and time in all supported formats.

 ## Instructions